OHS Program of Study

 Summer School Credit

-- Successfully meet ALL BUT ONE of the following criteria:
+II.
+Successfully meet all but one of the following criteria:

 Students have the opportunity to choose to pursue one Honors Diploma as defined on the Ohio Department of Education website at: https://education.ohio.gov/Topics/Ohio-s-Graduation-Requirements/Honors-Diplomas.
-The additional Honors Diploma pathways available for Oakwood students to pursue include: Career Tech Honors Diploma, STEM Honors Diploma, Arts Honors Diploma, Social Science and Civic Engagement Honors Diploma.
+The additional Honors Diploma pathways available to pursue include: Career Tech Honors Diploma, STEM Honors Diploma, Arts Honors Diploma, Social Science and Civic Engagement Honors Diploma.

 4 units of English